evkx/evkx.github.io/content/models/porsche/taycan/Taycan_Turbo_S_Sport_Turismo/_index.md

 ### Onboard charger

-For level 1 and level 2 AC charging, the standard onboard charger supports up to 11 KW charging.
-As a result, you can charge the battery 0-100% from home in about 8 hours and 49 minutes.
-You can also select an optional onboard charger that supports up to 22 KW charging.
-As a result, you can charge the battery 0-100% from home in about 4 hours and 24 minutes.
+The standard onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
+This allows you to fully charge the battery from 0 to 100% in approximately 8 hours and 49 minutes using a home charging setup.
+For faster charging, you can opt for an optional onboard charger that supports up to 22 kW.
+With this upgrade, you can achieve a full charge from 0 to 100% in just about 4 hours and 24 minutes at home.

 {{< sitefiguresized thumb="models/porsche/taycan/taycan_turbo_s_sport_turismo/charging_1_st.jpg" title="Porsche Taycan Turbo S Sport Turismo" width="3000" height="2000"  >}}